 Q: Can I still sign up for health insurance under the Affordable Care Act / Obamacare?

 A: Marketplace open enrollment for 2016 is over, but you may be eligible to enroll in a Marketplace plan now under special circumstances; and if you qualify for Medi-Cal, enrollment is open year-round.
-If you don’t have health insurance, the next open enrollment deadline is November 1, 2017.
+If you don’t have health insurance, 2017 open enrollment begins on November 1, 2017, and runs until December 15, 2017.

 Q: Is the Family PACT program still available?